CS-440-Fall-2021/hw2/README.md

 This is a challenging assignment.
 Start early and do lots of discussion through the following avenues:

-- discuss with your teammate,
+- discuss with your buddies,
 - the corresponding discussion thread on LMS,
 - discuss with your peers,
 - consult with course staff.